How To Add Charts And Graphs To WordPress

 When creating your CSV data file, make sure that:

-- Your second row contains the series type (e.g. string, date, etc.)
+- The second row contains the series type (e.g. number, date, etc.)

-If you are unsure about how to format your CSV file, simply study the sample file supplied with the plugin.
+If you are not sure how to format your CSV file, simply use the sample spreadsheet supplied with the plugin.

 Upload CSV File From Computer